Dev Salary in Vietnam vs. Remote: The Only Gap That Matters

 Our analysis of remote technical interview transcripts and Slack communication from successfully-hired remote developers from Southeast Asia identifies approximately 200–300 words that, if mastered, cover the majority of language requirements:

-This is not "learn English comprehensively."
+- ~50 general business English terms (strategy, metrics, stakeholders) This is not "learn English comprehensively."
 This is "learn the 200–300 words and phrases that appear in the specific contexts where English matters for remote work."
+At 10 new items per day with spaced repetition review, that's a 1–2 month project.
+Not a multi-year project.

 The Compound Case for Starting Today